o3de/o3de.org/content/docs/user-guide/components/reference/atom/grid.md

 ## Grid Component Properties
-The component has a simple configuration for changing its size and appearance.
+The Grid component has simple properties for changing its size and appearance.

 ![grid-component-base-properties](/images/user-guide/components/reference/atom/grid/grid-base-properties-ui.png)